 It doesn’t stop at physical flaws either.
 We are the first to tell ourselves we aren’t good at something and totally dismiss what we are good at.

-Rather than focusing on all negative things, instead pay attention to all of your good.
+One of the best (and fastest) ways to be more confident is rather than focusing on all negative things about yourself, pay attention to all of your good.

 You can do this right now.
 Stand in front of a mirror (or flip your phone to the selfie camera), look at yourself and pick out 5 things you love about yourself.
 If you say something negative, you have to start with another 5 positive things.